McClelland’s Theory of Needs (Power, Achievement and Affiliation)

 Mc Clelland’s theory of needs is one such theory that explains this process of motivation by breaking down what and how needs are and how they have to be approached.
 David McClelland was an American Psychologist who developed his theory of needs or Achievement Theory of Motivation which revolves around three important aspects, namely, Achievement, Power And Affiliation.
 This theory was developed in the 1960’s and McClelland’s points out that regardless of our age, sex, race or culture, all of us possess one of these needs and are driven by it.
 This theory is also known as the Acquired Needs as McClelland put forth that the specific needs of an individual are acquired and shaped over time through the experiences he has had in life.

 Psychologist David McClelland advocated Need theory, also popular as Three Needs Theory.
 This motivational theory states that the needs for achievement, power, and affiliation significantly influence the behavior of an individual, which is useful to understand from a managerial context.

-This theory was introduced in the 1960s and can be considered an extension to Maslow’s hierarchy of needs.
+This theory can be considered an extension to Maslow’s hierarchy of needs.
 Per McClelland, every individual has these three types of motivational needs irrespective of their demography, culture or wealth.
 These motivation types are driven from real life experiences and the views of their ethos.

 Need for Achievement